-- 76. Interest under state law typically is defined to include the compensation paid to a lender for the use of money or the forbearance of a debt.
-If the required Lender tip fee and SoLo donation fee are included in the state interest calculations, most loans in the states listed below would have been void for charging interest in excess of the state usury limitation. - 77.
-The following states have enacted laws that render installment loans, even with a single installment payment, void if they exceed the usury limit: - a.
+99. Once the Lender tip fee and SoLo donation fee are included in the interest calculations, most loans originated on the SoLo Platform made to residents of the States listed in subparagraphs 100(a) through 100(i) would have been void for charging interest in excess of the state usury limitation.

+100. The following states have enacted laws that render loans void if they exceed the usury limit:

+a.
 Arkansas, in which the state constitution provides that all contracts with interest in excess of 17% "shall be void as to principal and interest" Ark.
 Const. amend.
-89, §§ 3, 6(b); - b.
-Connecticut, which voids loans under \$5,000 made after July 1, 2016, with interest rates in excess of "the maximum annual percentage rate for interest that is permitted with respect to the consumer credit extended under the Military Lending Act, 10 U.S.C.
-987 et seq.," Conn.
+89, §§ 3, 6(b);

+b.
+Connecticut, which voids loans under \$5,000 made after July 1, 2016, with interest rates in excess of "the maximum annual percentage rate for interest that is permitted with respect to the consumer credit extended under the Military Lending Act, 10 U.S.C. § 987 et seq.," Conn.
 Gen. Stat.
-Ann. § 36a-558(c)(1), (d)(1), meaning a consumer cannot be charged more than the 36% Military Annual Percentage Rate;
+Ann. § 36a-558(c)(1), (d)(1) (2024), meaning a consumer cannot be charged more than the 36% Military Annual Percentage Rate;